streicherlouw/fastai2_jetson_nano/README.md

 ./fastai2_jetson_nano/step4_enable_GUI.sh
 ```
 # Step 5: Batch responsibly
 The jetson nano has only 4GB of RAM shared between the operating system and the GPU.
-When training on large datasets, for example the pets dataset in [05_pet_breeds.ipynb](https://github.com/fastai/course-v4/blob/master/nbs/05_pet_breeds.ipynb), make sure to set the batch size to 16 or 32 when you call the dataloader as follows:
+When training on large datasets, for example the pets dataset in [05_pet_breeds.ipynb](https://github.com/fastai/course-v4/blob/master/nbs/05_pet_breeds.ipynb), make sure to set the batch size to 8 or 16 when you call the dataloader as follows:
 ```
 dls = pets.dataloaders(path/"images",bs=16)
 ```